 Kansas City is home to a vibrant design community, made up of individuals who remain open to and informed by a multidisciplinary approach.
-This collaborative mindset and unique creative culture brings together art, manufacturing, graphic design and other fields to create impactful architecture that is both beautiful and functional.
+This collaborative mindset that these Kansas City architects bring and unique creative culture brings together art, manufacturing, graphic design and other fields to create impactful architecture that is both beautiful and functional.
 It allows for the exploration of new materials, the use of sustainable features, and the creation of innovative infill projects.
 The talent and unique creative culture of Kansas City is putting it on the radar of architecture forums all over the world.

 Listed here, in no particular order, are the cream of the crop.
-These 15 architects are the best in Kansas City, leading the way in urban planning and becoming catalysts for positive change.
+These top 15 Kansas City architects are leading the way in urban planning and becoming catalysts for positive change.
 Take a look through the list, and let us know your thoughts in the comment section below!

 Gary Schuberth As a principal for Opus AE Group, Gary manages the design activities for projects in the Kansas City office.
 The firm was recently recognized with two awards from the Design-Build Institute of America Mid-America Region, and Gary personally has received many awards for his designs and architectural drawings.
 He has more than 30 years of experience working with independent design firms and as an in-house corporate architect.
 Gary received his Bachelor of Architecture degree from Texas Tech University in Lubbock.